 NPR recently published a Coronavirus comic to help parents and teachers talk to kids about the pandemic.
 Thanks to author Malaka Gharib and translator 张菀钰, we read the Coronavirus comic with our kids in English as well as Chinese, our family’s minority language.

-Chinese Coronavirus comic for kids
+English and Chinese Coronavirus comic for kids

 Since the translator’s handwriting is difficult to read, and I’m learning Chinese characters with my kids, I’ve re-formatted the text into standard Kaiti font in the following languages: